Khakas

 The Khakas or Khakass are a Turkic indigenous people of Siberia, who live in the republic of Khakassia, Russia.
 They speak the Khakas language.

 The Khakhassian people are direct descendants of various ancient cultures that have inhabited southern Siberia, including the Andronovo culture, Samoyedic peoples, the Tagar culture, and the Yenisei Kyrgyz culture, although some populations traditionally called Khakhassian are not related to Khakhassians or any other ethnic group present in the area.

 Etymology

-The Khakas people were historically known as Kyrgyz, before being labelled as Tatars by the Imperial Russians following the conquest of Siberia.
-The name Tatar then became the autonym used by the Khakas to refer to themselves, in the form Tadar.
+The Khakas people were historically known as Kyrgyz.
+Their endonym is the word Tadar.
 Following the Russian Revolution, the Soviet authorities changed the name of the group to Khakas, a newly-formed name based on the Chinese name for the Kyrgyz people, Xiaqiasi.